fqantonio/aqua/PROCEDURE.md

 - Check the Radio Control (RC) battery levels;
 - Charge the AQUA batteries;
 - Charge the portable computer bateries (the automatic shut down should be "never");
+- Reme,ber: because they are lubricated only by water!
+- binoculars.
-- Dinghy boat (if possible);
+- Dinghy boat (if possible).
-- binoculars (if possible);

 # DURING OPERATIONS

 ## PREPARE the MISSION
 - MANUAL or AUTO mode?
+### Manual
-- If AUTO MODE fix the points in the "Flight plan" screen by clicking with the right button and create the points;
+- If AUTO MODE, fix the points in the "Flight plan" screen by clicking with the right button and create the points;
-- Check the way points: are there obstacles?
+- Check the way points: are there obstacles between them?
 - Available team (ideal four people): radio control, logistics, put and remove the AQUA from water and control of obstacles in the operating environment, computer warnings and data check, and auto mode or guided GPS way points operation;
 - Weather forecast: beaufort scale: https://en.wikipedia.org/wiki/Beaufort_scale.

+### auto
+????

 ## START

-- Start the report;
 - Breefing the team and assign roles;
 - Connect the telemetry radio to the USB C in the computer;
 - Turn on the computer and open MP;